edwardvmills/NURBSlib_EVM/README.md

 -select those lines/circles in the order specified by the macro, then hit the macro button > curve is created.
 -select 3/4 curves in a loop counterclockwise (surface normal will then point towards you), hit the surface macro button > surface is created.

 The surfaces are 100% controlled by the curves, which are 100% controlled by the sketches.
 This can be very powerful, but requires following strict rules for the sketches to obtain good results.
-Utilities to control the sketches and contimuity are in various stages of planning.
-I suspect much could alrady be doen by
+Utilities to control the sketches and continuity are in various stages of planning/prototyping.
+I suspect much could alrady be done by using spreadsheets and expressions.